pjcalvo/pjcalvo.github.io/_posts/2019-12-18-broken-links-with-python.md

 [link for this repo](./samples/web-crawler)

 ## final notes
-please be aware that this is a super simple script, so don't ask for best practices, scalability or anything else. this tool is meant to be a starting point so that you can build a customized script that will suite your needs properly.
+please be aware that this is a super simple script, so don't ask for best practices, scalability or anything out of the scope of this post. this tool is meant to be a starting point so that you can build a customized script that will suite your needs properly.

 [!NOTE]
 Many many pages out there will block most of the crawlers unless they provide explicit rules, please look at `robots.txt` file that typically leave under the base domain for rules and guidelines. [https://www.adobe.com/robots.txt](https://www.adobe.com/robots.txt)

-cheers :)
+cheers :) and happy crawling